harishsambasivam/harishsambasivam/README.md

 It's three years since we first met and can't imagine my life without you(JavaScript).
 Meeting You is the best thing in my life.
 Everyday I fall in love with You over again and everyday You make me happy.
 I love You JavaScript🖤

-🌱 I’m currently learning JavaScript design patterns.
+🌱 I’m currently learning to remove software chaos, one at a time.

 👯 I’m looking to collaborate on open source projects using JavaScript.